 About Lee Gatiss

-Dr. Lee Gatiss is the Director of Church Society, an Editor of the NIV Proclamation Bible, and a Lecturer in Church History at Union School of Theology.
+Dr. Lee Gatiss is the Director of Church Society, Editor of the NIV Proclamation Bible, and a Lecturer in Church History at Union School of Theology.
 He lives in Cambridge, UK.